ikayzo/microsoft_translator/README.md

 translator = MicrosoftTranslator::Client.new('your_client_id', 'your_client_secret')
 ```

+### Translation

-To translate pass in the foreign text allong with the language codes for
+To translate pass in the foreign text along with the language codes for
 the language you are going from/to and the content type.
 The content
 type is either "text/plain" or "text/html"